xiangjuner/EE-note/template/EXOT/README-EXOT.md

 ## Object selection
 These tables are to harmonize the relevant sections of the supporting notes to make writing, reviewing, and comparing of them **_simpler_**.
 These tables are maintained by the [Exotics CP Liaison](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/ExoticsWorkingGroup#Contacts_to_ATLAS_Groups).
-If you see something out-of-date or wrong, please contact the corresponding liaison with the EXOT conveners in cc.
-They should in turn submit a merge request for the `atlaslatex` Git repository.

 If you use non-standard selections which do not fit in these tables, please note that and discussed in detail.
 Also, if your analysis depends on details of the object reconstruction or selection not described, please add the necessary details.